 If ever there were a classic world that would inevitably end up immortalised in textured blocks, it was Tolkien’s Middle-earth.
-Primarily based on Peter Jackson’s cinematic vision of Middle-earth, this is a vast project still under construction.
+This is a vast project still under construction that is primarily based on Peter Jackson’s cinematic vision of Middle-earth.
 You can help push forward with the building of the world of men, elves, and creatures of shorter stature, so long as you follow a fairly specific set of rules.
 Current project is Gondor capital Minas Tirith, and helping out on the construction will allow you to make your own mark with a house for yourself.

 Ranch n Craft

-Line dancing, horse taming and farming.
-Ranch n Craft drops the shootouts and saloon brawls of other wild west themed servers and sticks to the simplicities of country life.
-With tons of equestrian-based features unique to the server, this server is ideal for Minecrafter’s who feel most at home in the saddle.
+Line dancing, horse taming, and farming.
+Ranch n Craft drops the shootouts and saloon brawls of other Wild West-themed servers and sticks to the simplicities of country life.
+With tons of equestrian-based features unique to the server, it's ideal for Minecrafters who feel most at home in the saddle.

-If Middle-earth is our classic fantasy Minecraft server, the WesterosCraft is our modern great.
+If Middle-earth is our classic fantasy Minecraft server then WesterosCraft is our modern great.
 From the Wall right down to The Red Keep at King’s Landing, WesterosCraft is a vast server with many of Game of Thrones’ landmarks built in astonishing detail.
-Most areas are built from their TV show designs, making much of this server like a trip inside HBO.
+Most areas are built from the TV show designs, making much of this server like a trip inside HBO's vision of the fantasy world.
 Kings Landing is especially awe-inspiring.

 The Mining Dead

 The result is a stunningly well-realised clone of MMO gaming’s most beloved world, 500 square kilometers in size and comprised of 100 billion blocks.
-Outland is included, although off-map instanced dungeons are not.
+Outland is included but off-map instanced dungeons are not.

-For a server that delivers endless old school multiplayer action, look no further than Overcast.
-This often overlooked server takes classic multiplayer game-modes, such as king of the hill, capture the flag and team deathmatch over to Minecraft, resulting in a weird blend of twitch gameplay and Minecraftian creativity.
+Look no further than Overcast for a server that delivers endless old-school multiplayer action.
+This often overlooked server takes classic multiplayer game modes, such as king of the hill, capture the flag, and team deathmatch over to Minecraft, resulting in a weird blend of twitchy gameplay and Minecraftian creativity.